 “I still have your medallion,” I said holding it up.
 “I never took it off.”

 I got up gently sliding in next to him in bed laying my head on his chest feeling it slowly rise and fall with every breath taking his arm wrapping it around my side.
-I had lost track of time opening my eyes seeing it was night time outside of his window never hearing that Rob’s parents or that my Mom were right outside in the hallway.
+I had lost track of time opening my eyes seeing it was nighttime outside of his window never hearing that Rob’s parents or that my Mom was right outside in the hallway.
 I climbed out of his bed and leaned in giving him a kiss; however, when I lifted my head back up I could see them all standing at the threshold staring on in disbelief.

 “What the hell is going on here?”
 Rob’s father demanded.

 “What are you doing with our son?” his Mom questioned raising her voice.